This fact sheet is supported by:

 We share news and stories and help people connect

-Our UK and International Mental health and wellbeing intranet page is a central ‘hub’ where information is readily available for all employees, including mental health information cards, Manager conversation cards and training and resources like our sleep toolkit.
-Our Employee App has the ‘Head Shed’ – a toolkit of resources for our employees’ to use.
+Our new Wellbeing Hub in the UK is a source of information for all employees, including mental health information cards, Manager conversation cards and training and resources like our sleep toolkit.
 We use social media, email and our employee App to start, encourage and facilitate conversations about mental health and to help employees find out more.

 We encourage learning and sharing